-Each year, we provide the maximum insurable earnings and rate for you to calculate the amount of EI to deduct from your employees.
+Each year, we give the maximum insurable earnings and rate for you to calculate the amount of EI to deduct from your employees.

 You have to deduct EI premiums from insurable earnings you pay to your employees.
 In addition, you must pay 1.4 times the amount of the employee's premiums.
-You may qualify to reduce your 1.4 times employer contribution if you provide your employees a short-term disability plan.
+You may qualify for a reduction of the employer contribution if you give your employees a short-term disability plan.

-The annual maximum insurable earnings ($47,400 for 2013) applies to each job the employee holds with different employers (different business numbers).
-If an employee leaves one employer during the year to start work with another employer, the new employer also has to deduct EI premiums without taking into account what was paid by the previous employer.
+The annual maximum insurable earnings ($51,300 for 2017) apply to each job the employee holds with different employers (different business numbers).
+If an employee leaves one employer during the year to start work with another employer, the new employer also has to deduct EI premiums without taking into account what the previous employer paid.
 This is the case even if the employee has paid the maximum premium amount during the previous employment.

-However, if your business went through a restructure or reorganization, go to What should you do if your business goes through a restructure or reorganization?
+However, if your business went through a restructure or reorganization, go to What should you do if your business goes through a restructure or reorganization, or amalgamates?.

-Different EI rates apply for employees working in Quebec as a result of the establishment of the Quebec Parental Insurance Plan (QPIP).
+Different EI rates apply for employees working in Quebec as a result of the creation of the Quebec Parental Insurance Plan (QPIP).

-For information on the current and previous rates and maximums, go to EI premium rates and maximums.
+For the current and previous rates and maximums, go to EI premium rates and maximums.

 - Date modified: